Mickey Lolich: 1963–1967

 In 1965, he compiled a 15–9 record with a 3.44 ERA.
 His 226 strikeouts ranked second in the American League behind Sam McDowell.
 Always known as a weak hitter, Lolich hit .058 and struck out 37 times in 86 at-bats during the 1965 season.

 After two strong seasons, Lolich regressed in 1966.
 His ERA jumped by more than a run to 4.77, and he compiled a 14–14 record in 40 games.
 After the season, Lolich rejected claims that his weight was the problem.
 He noted that he weighed 200 pounds when he won 18 games in 1964 and weighed only two pounds more in 1966.
 Lolich instead opined: "The big problem for me was loss of concentration.
 I blew a lot of leads this year."

 In 1967, the Tigers hired former major league pitcher Johnny Sain as their pitching coach.
 Sain helped develop Lolich's pitching skills and taught him psychological aspects of pitching.
-The 1967 season was a memorable one for the tight four-way pennant race among the Tigers, Boston Red Sox, Minnesota Twins and Chicago White Sox.
+The 1967 season was a memorable one for the tight four-way pennant race among the Tigers, Boston Red Sox, Minnesota Twins, and Chicago White Sox.
 The Tigers were in contention until the final day of the 1967 season, finishing one game behind the Red Sox.
-Lolich finished the season with a 14–13 record, but led the league with six shutouts.
+Lolich finished the season with a 14–13 record, but led the league with six shutouts and posted a 3.04 ERA.

-In late July 1967, Lolich was called to active duty with the Michigan Air National Guard in response to the ongoing riot.
+In late July 1967, Lolich was called to active duty with the Michigan Air National Guard in response to the ongoing Detroit riot.
 Lolich spent twelve days on active duty and was promoted to Airman First Class.
 Upon returning to the team, he received death threats, allegedly from the Black Panthers, for his role in quelling the riot.
 In response, the Federal Bureau of Investigation placed a team of snipers on the roof of Tiger Stadium during his subsequent two starts.